-2-1-605 Finality of Historical PM10 and PM{2.5} Regulatory Determinations: Regulatory determinations regarding the applicability of or compliance with any of the requirements of Regulation 2 made before <insert effective date of regulation> shall be final and shall not be invalid because they did not take into account the condensable portion of a source's PM{2.5} or PM10 emissions.
+2-1-605 Finality of Historical PM10 and PM{2.5} Regulatory Determinations: Regulatory determinations regarding the applicability of or compliance with any of the requirements of Regulation 2 made before August 31, 2016, shall be final and shall not be invalid because they did not take into account the condensable portion of a source's PM{2.5} or PM10 emissions.
 Such historical determinations include (but are not limited to) prior determinations whether BACT and offsets requirements apply, prior determinations of the amount of a facility's cumulative increase, and prior determinations whether Title V permit requirements applied to a facility's operation.
-All such determinations made on or after <insert effective date of regulation> shall include the condensable portion per the requirements of Sections 2-1-229 and 2-1-241, including (but not limited to) determinations regarding whether an existing facility's ongoing operations are subject to any applicable operating requirements such as Title V Major Facility Review requirements.
+All such determinations made on or after August 31, 2016, shall include the condensable portion per the requirements of Sections 2-1-229 and 2-1-241, including (but not limited to) determinations regarding whether an existing facility's ongoing operations are subject to any applicable operating requirements such as Title V Major Facility Review requirements.